DASARITRAA/training/README.md

-# training
+# Simple example repository
-this is a simple training program
+this is just an example for training